brad-morrison/react-unity-app/README.md

 ---

+### Unity Build that sends dummy player data to React

-Unity build that has 'Send to React' button which sends dummy player data to the React app.
+Unity build that has 'Send to React' button which sends dummy player data to the React app: